joelyoshiya/ask_yoshi_ai_buddy/README.md

 # Ask Yoshi
-Yoshi is a themed chatbot that works with OpenAI's chat completion API.
+Yoshi is a themed CLI chatbot that works with OpenAI's chat completion API.
 It is designed to be a fun and easy way to interact with an otherwise vanilla chat interface.

 # TODO
 - [ ] Utliize chat streaming API for more responsive chat